handmadecode/quill/README.md

 ### Extension additions

 A method with the name `disableTestChecks` is added to the `spotbugs` extension.
-If this method is called in the build script it will remove the `test` source set from the extension's source sets, thus disabling the `spotbugsTest` task:
+If this method is called in the build script it sets the classes to analyze in the `spotbugsTest` task to an empty collection, thus disabling that task:

     spotbugs.disableTestChecks()